 How Insurgency Begins

 In a paper in the American Journal of Political Science, we find that (as expected) information spread much more widely in the homogeneous village.
 However, unexpectedly, the more diverse village`s network is significantly denser.
 Using unusually detailed network data, we offer an explanation for why network density may hamper information dissemination in heterogeneous areas, showing why even slight hesitation to share information with people from other groups can have large aggregate effects.
 The paper won Best Article published in AJPS in 2017.

-While to date this project has been a small study of two villages, it provides a rare, direct look at the process of information transmission in rural societies, and provides clues about why information and resulting behavioral change may spread more easily in less diverse areas.
-In working paper (with Jenn and Pedro Rodriguez), we examine why only some people acted on the information they received.
+This project provides a rare, direct look at the process of information transmission in rural societies, and why news and behavioral change may spread more easily in less diverse areas.
+In a working paper (with Jenn and Pedro Rodriguez), we examine why only some people acted on the information they received.
 In a paper in Political Science Research and Methods, Jenn and I discuss how to collect network data in the field.
 In the future, we plan to broaden the study to a larger sample of villages.

-Building and Organizing the
+Building the Subnational State

 In a growing number of developing, democratizing countries, the global shift away from centralized political and economic regimes coincided with a rarely noted phenomenon: the proliferation of subnational administrative units.
 Why has this occurred, and what does this teach us about center-periphery relations and decentralization efforts in African states?